skedwards88/ShortStories/README.md

 # ShortStories

 A simple static site generator to share short stories.
-To view the stories, visit https://skedwards88.github.io/ShortStories/.
+To view the stories, visit [Short Stories](https://skedwards88.github.io/ShortStories/).

+## The Stories

 Each story is saved as a markdown file in the `contents` directory.
-Front matter contains metadata about the story, including its genres and publication date (as a unix timestamp).
+Front matter contains data about the story, including its genres, title, and publication date (as a unix timestamp).

-Some of these stories were originally posted on reddit. `.github/workflows/story_collector.yml` and `story_collector.py` use the reddit API to collect the stories, format each story post into a markdown file with relevant front matter, and save the files to an artifact.
+Some of these stories were originally posted on reddit. `.github/workflows/story_collector.yml` and `story_collector.py` use the reddit API to collect the stories, format each story post into a markdown file with relevant front matter, and save the files as an artifact.

+## The Static Site Generator

-`src/templates.js` contains template literals that `build.js` generates the HTML for the short story site, using `templates.js`
+`src/templates.js` contains template literals that outline the HTML structure.

+`build.js` uses the `front-matter` and `marked` libraries to pull out the front matter data and to markup the stories in HTML.
+It then uses the templates in `src/templates.js` to generate `index.html`, the main page of the site.

+A workflow, `.github/workflows/build.yml`, will build and push `index.html` any time changes are made to the `contents` directory (the stories) or the `src` directory (the build code).

+## The Site

-Styling and scripts for the output HTML file are in `index.css` and `index.js`.
+Styling and scripts for the are in `index.css` and `index.js`.
+Images are in `images/`.

-To build the html file, run `npm run build`.